top of page

 3. Start with a simple plan.
 A little thought now will save a lot of frustration later in the season.
 We'll be sharing some basic things to consider when planning a garden later this week.

-4. If you are growing from seed plan your space for growth and hardening off.
+4. If you are growing from seed, plan your space for growth and hardening off.
 I am the first to admit I have a seed buying problem.
-After 40 years growing experience I learned to plan space for seedlings that outgrow their space on a shelf.
+After 40 years of growing experience I learned to plan space for seedlings that outgrow their space on a shelf.
 But as the image below shows, I am still learning as our ginger is having its best year ever!

-🍅 Want to grow your best tomatoes this year?
+🍅 Growing tomatoes this year?

 We’re also getting ready for our Spring Plant Sale (April 25 – May 10), with pre-orders opening April 12.
-Our email subscribers will get information on exclusive early access to
+Our email subscribers will get information on exclusive early access to pre-ordering.

 More to come as we get closer.